Doomakia-Dev/DeadDogma/Races/Silhou.md

 ## Vantablack fur
 [Silhou]

-You have proficiency in Stealth
+When in perfect darkness, add half your proficiency (rounded down) to your stealth roll, even if you already have proficiency or expertise in the skill.

 ## Gob-kat limbs
 [Silhou]